jamescl131/Agile-Price-Alerts/README.md

 00 17 * * * root <path>/agile-price-alerts.py

+Please note:
-Please note: the script won't send you an email if there's nothing below the set threshold.
+* The script won't send you an email if there's nothing below the set threshold.
+* The script only lists 30-min blocks where prices are below your threshold

 This means you could say you're only insterested in alerts at 5 pence or below and you'll only get alerts on days when the prices are at or below the threshold.